-Fixed indexed annuities (also known as equity-indexed annuities) have characteristics of both fixed annuities and variable annuities.
+Fixed indexed annuities (also known as equity-indexed annuities or FIAs) have characteristics of both fixed annuities and variable annuities.
 They provide greater potential for gains than do fixed annuities, but they also have greater risk.
 Conversely, they offer less potential for gains than variable annuities, but they have less risk.

 - FIAs should be regarded as alternatives to other interest income types of investments, including fixed annuities.
 However, FIAs are designed for accumulation, not for regular income.
 Even if there is no stipulated penalty for withdrawing a certain percentage of the balance each year, funds that are withdrawn may not be credited with earnings for the year-to-date period before their withdrawal.

 - FIAs are for investors willing to give up considerable potential for gains in exchange for assurance that there will be little, if any, loss of principal.
 Even for money that is not subject to a penalty if it is withdrawn before the annuity matures, loss of principal is possible if the FIA guarantees only that the investor will receive 90% of the premiums paid, plus a low minimum rate of return that is applied to 90%, not to 100%, of the premiums paid.

 - Changes in the value of an FIA usually are based on a stock index such as the S&P 500, the Dow Jones Industrial Average, or the NASDAQ 100.
 Generally, only changes in the prices of the stocks in the index are reflected (i.e., dividends usually are not reflected, so a very significant part of the total returns achieved by stocks is not taken into consideration).